 One can find old and new anthologies, poetry collections, in-print and out-of-print novels of every kind, along with biographies of the famous, infamous, and the much less famous.
 Yesterday, I haphazardly found a pristine first edition of Margaret Lawrence’s The Diviners stuffed next to a copy of Key’s light but fun cookbook Food for the Emperor.
 I also saw a copy of the esoteric Culinary Comedy in Medieval French Literature for sale.
 And all for a fraction of the price if you had bought them off ebay or one of the mega bookstores.
 On top of that, books are half price on the last day and only several dollars a crate in the last few hours of the sale.

 I also love the “feel” of these volunteer organized sales; shabby, chaotic, and packed with nerdy merchandise, like what you would expect if the local flea market had illegitimate children with the university library.
-Here, a sartorially challenged book lover can walk and browse amongst poorly dressed faculty and students without standing out.
+As an added bonus, here a sartorially challenged book lover can walk and browse amongst poorly dressed faculty and students without standing out.

 As of today sale season is half over, though there are still two more coming mid-October: